 However, the issuance of a business registration certificate does not mean that the business can be commenced immediately as some businesses are subject to other kinds of licensing requirements or operators of the businesses are required to possess recognised professional qualifications.
-Business operators should check with relevant departments about applications for various licences and stipulations concerning recognised professional qualifications before commencement of business.
+Business operators should check with relevant departments about applications for various licences and stipulations concerning recognised professional qualifications.